ankinferno/React_Ships_with_graphQL/README.md

-# React project that uses GraphQl service to show a list of images
+# Simple React project that uses Redux and GraphQl service to show a list of ships.

 Created with CodeSandbox - https://codesandbox.io/s/github/ankinferno/React_Ships_with_graphQL